raboof/sbt-reproducible-builds/README.md

 ### Describe your build as a 'buildinfo' certification

-You can now generate a signed description of the build environment with the sbt task `signedReproducibleBuildsCertification`.
+You can now generate a description of the build environment with the sbt task `reproducibleBuildsCertification`.
 This certification will also be included when publishing your project.
 If you want to disable this, you can set `publishCertification := false`.

+To sign the certification, configure [sbt-gpg](https://github.com/jodersky/sbt-gpg) and either simply `publishLocal`, or, for example if you have `publishCertification := false`, `reproducible-builds:publishLocal`.

 ### Sharing certifications

-If you are a (3rd-party or 'official') rebuilder, you can use the 'reproducible-builds:publish' task to publish the buildinfo to a [reproducible-builds-certification-repository](http://github.com/raboof/reproducible-builds-certification-repository) instance.
+If you are a (3rd-party or 'official') rebuilder, you can use the `reproducible-builds:publish` task to publish the buildinfo to a [reproducible-builds-certification-repository](http://github.com/raboof/reproducible-builds-certification-repository) instance.

 #### Uploading certifications from Travis